Nastel/TNT4J/README.md

 * Track messages, binary, text, video, image, voice, etc.
 * Track location, mobility, GPS of your applications, users
 * Track anything worth tracking in your application
-* Know what happened, when, why
+* Know you application: what, where, when, why

 <b>Several key features make TNT4J a prime choice for your java application:</b>